KamilKawalkiewicz/WeatherApp/README.md

 Its Weather API with data from Api.

-I created this project because i want to practise fetch API.
+I created this project because I want to practise fetch API.
 You can write name of city in world press Szukaj and check weather.

 ## Technologies